IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control

 \subsubsection{Description}

-In this experiment the target network is Manhattan, which involves 3,971 TSCs, some complex intersections being managed by several TSCs, and 55,641 lanes.
-This network provides an testbed for evaluating the generalization and scaling properties of G-IG-RL approaches.
+In this experiment the target network is Manhattan (Fig.~\ref{fig:Manhattan_network}), which involves 3,971 TSCs, some complex intersections being managed by several TSCs, and 55,641 lanes.
+This network provides a testbed for evaluating the generalization and scaling properties of G-IG-RL approaches.

 Training MARL based methods on that many intersections would imply massive time (running the corresponding simulations) and memory (storing and training one model per intersection) resources.
-Training S-IG-RL would enable the use of a constant number of parameters, but gathering the amount of experience required for RL on such a large road-network would not be possible in a reasonable time with the simulator and computational resources that we use.
-Since it can leverage zero-shot transfer (i.e. no additional training) and keep the number of parameters constant, G-IG-RL, which is trained on a set of small networks as described earlier, is the only learnt method usable in this large-scale context.
+Training S-IG-RL would enable the use of a constant number of parameters, but gathering the amount of experience required for RL on such a large road network would not be possible in a reasonable time with the simulator and computational resources that we use.
+Since it can leverage zero-shot transfer (i.e. no additional training) and keep the number of parameters constant, G-IG-RL, which is trained on a set of small networks as described earlier, is the only learned method usable in this large-scale context.

 For a given road network, G-IG-RL-L requires fixed computational time, while both the computational time and memory requirements of G-IG-RL-V increase linearly with the number of vehicles in the network.
 Considering the size of the experiment, even though we expect G-IG-RL-V to perform better than G-IG-RL-L considering the results of the previous experiment, we only evaluate the latter.